hfiguiere/exempi-rs/README.md

 This is a renaming of the crate previously known as `exempi`

-Rust binding for Exempi, an XMP library.
+The crate provide safe Rust binding for Exempi, an XMP library that provide a stable ABI for Adobe XMP Toolkit.

-Exempi can be found at http://libopenraw.freedesktop.org/wiki/Exempi/
+Exempi2 can be found at http://libopenraw.freedesktop.org/wiki/Exempi/

-Exempi-sys provide unsafe binding to the C API and Exempis-rs a safe Rust API.
+Exempi-sys provide unsafe bindings to the C API.

 Source
 ------